HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 On October 22, 2007, the Canadian Environmental Assessment Agency announced that the Minister of the Environment has determined that the Comprehensive Study currently underway is the most appropriate type of environmental assessment for the proposed Midwest Uranium Mine Project in northern Saskatchewan.
 The responsible authorities will now continue the Comprehensive Study and will provide the public with an opportunity to participate in the environmental assessment.

-> Download Midwest Project Environmental Impact Statement, August 2007 external link (Areva Resources)
+> Download Midwest Project Environmental Impact Statement, August 2007 (Areva Resources)

 CEAA offers participant funding for Environmental Assessment of Midwest uranium mine project